CANDELbio/mantis-viewer/docs/tutorial.md

 ## Graphing ##

+The graphing functions of Mantis Viewer allow you to view scatterplots of cell intensities per channel, as well as select and view populations of cells.
 If segmentation data is loaded you can access graphs of the data by clicking the `Show Graphing Pane` button or by selecting the `Open Plot Window` entry in the `Window` menu.
 Note: graph performance is usually better in the plot window, and the graphing pane will automatically close when the plot window is opened.

 ![Opening Graphing](./images/tutorial/graphing.png)